There are two types of workers’ compensation settlements.

 Permanent disability advances may have begun before your settlement.
-These advances will be counted as credit against the number of weeks that the employer is suppose to pay you.
+These advances will be counted as credit against the number of weeks that the employer is supposed to pay you.
 If your injury was between 01/01/2005 and 01/01/2013 the amount you receive per week may go up or down by 15%, depending on whether your employer has over 50 employees and whether they offer you a job.
 If you are back at work or at another job earning your usual pay then you receive no payments until we have arrived at a certain level of disability, either by agreement or award after trial.

 An important part of the Stipulated Finding and Award is the agreement as to whether or not you are entitled to future medical care.
 There are three choices.
 Either that you are or are not or that you may be entitled to future medical care.
 If you are entitled or may be entitled to medical care you will need to notify the insurance company before you receive medical care.
 Usually the doctor will do this for you.
 Be sure that it is done.
 Usually you should just call your adjuster or the person at your company which handles workers’ compensation.
 If you have already elected a primary treating doctor you should continue to treat with that doctor, but you do have a right to change treating doctors.

 After January 1, 2005, you may be required to obtain all medical care from the employer’s or the insurer’s Medical Provider Network.
 All medical care will also be subject to Utilization Review.